agrawalsmart7/scodescanner/README.md

 4) Browse to localhost<br>
 5) Type the foldername which contains the PHP files

+OR run it on Terminal to see if any error pops up

+`python scscanner.py foldername`

 **Note: Please try not to change the main file name 'scscanner.py', otherwise we will have to change the name in upload.php file.**

 ## Feedback